kungming2/AssistantBOT/README.md

 Artemis has two primary functions:

 1. **Enforcing post flairs on your subreddit**.
 Artemis will help make sure submitters choose an appropriate flair for their post.
 2. **Recording useful statistics for your subreddit**.
-Artemis will compile statistics on your community's posts as well as its subscriber and traffic growth and format it in a summary wikipage, updated daily.
+Artemis will compile statistics on the following and format it in a summary wikipage, updated daily:
+    * Your community's posts and top submitters/commenters.
+    * Subscriber growth.
+    * Traffic growth.

 ### Flair Enforcing